 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Identify opportunities to leverage local infrastructure investments for state and federal grant funding.
 FY23-FY25 Not Started QL 5.4 - Build partnerships with Suisun Valley Vintners to grow agritourism Community Development City Manager's Office 1.
 Establish partnerships to create mutual benefit with vintners and the City.
-FY23-FY24 TBD Not Started Downtown Develo pment OBJECTIVES DD 1 - Increase Re sidential Housi ing DD 1.1 - Develop 1100 block of Texas St. City Manager's Office Public Works Community Development 1.
-Demolish the 1100 Block of ✓ Texas Street (late spring/early summer 2023).
+FY23-FY24 TBD Upon the completion of the General Plan update at the end of 2024, efforts can be more specifically directed according to the growth and development vision approved by the City Council.
+Downtown Develo pment OBJECTIVES DD 1 - Increase Re sidential Housi ng DD 1.1 - Develop 1100 block of Texas St. City Manager's Office Public Works Community Development 1.
+Demolish the 1100 Block of ▼ Texas Street (late spring/ early summer 2023).
 FY23-FY25 \$511,750 In April, Public Works executed a contract with Unlimited Environmental, Inc., to remove and dispose of the three vacant downtown buildings.
 Demolition work started on August 28th and was completed in November 2023.
 2. Issue request for development proposals to develop mixed use.
 FY23-FY25 The staff from Economic Development and Marketing and Outreach are almost done with the draft template for a flyer.
 This flyer will be used as a template for future projects and communities.
 Its main purpose is to market the city-owned vacant properties to developers.
 The final version of the flyer will be included in the forthcoming Request for Qualifications/Proposals for the 1100 block of Texas St.